AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/web-property.md

 | `root` | Set the path relative to the root of the application that is exposed on the web.
 The public directory (location "/") for a Cloud project is set to "pub" by default. |
 | `scripts` | Allow loading scripts in this location.
 Set the value to `true` to allow scripts. |

-Our default configuration allows the following:
+The default configuration allows the following:

 -  From the root (`/`) path, only web and media can be accessed
 -  From the `~/pub/static` and `~/pub/media` paths, any file can be accessed